mui/mui-x/docs/data/data-grid/server-side-data/row-grouping.md

 Similar to the [tree data](/x/react-data-grid/server-side-data/tree-data/), you need to pass some additional properties to enable the data source row grouping feature:

-- `getGroupKey`: Pass the group key for the row.
+- `getGroupKey()`: Returns the group key for the row.
-- `getChildrenCount`: Pass the number of children for the row.
-If the children count is not available for some reason, but there are some children, return -1.
+- `getChildrenCount()`: Returns the number of children for the row.
+If the children count is not available for some reason, but there are some children, returns `-1`.

 ```tsx
 const customDataSource: GridDataSource = {